 Policy changes will play a major role in transforming both the real estate and transportation sectors.
 Foxx noted that real estate has an excellent template to work within for influencing legislative changes.
 “As an industry [real estate] has a really active engagement with local elected officials at a state level,” he said.
 “There are state-wide groups that create a strong infrastructure through local and state chambers.”

 He recommended that the real estate industry unites to agree on legislative priorities.
 “Have an agenda to take to the state about what you stand for and why and begin engaging over that,” he said.
 Foxx also noted that staying ahead of the curve with consumer demands is paramount.
 “If you wait for things to happen it’s too late.
 Stay ahead of things and keep the eyes of local officials on the future,” he said.

 Interested in attending our next Future of Real Estate Series event?
-Click below to save the date and receive updates on our upcoming Future of Real Estate Summit taking place on March 4, 2021.
+Click below to register for our upcoming Future of Real Estate Summit taking place on March 11, 2021.